 - The browser's HTTPS indication - The secure connection message on the status line at the bottom of the Web-based System Manager window.

 If either indicator is missing, the connection is not completely secure.

 Chapter 6.
 Web-based System Manager Accessibility

-Web-based System Manager provides keyboard accessibility features described in detail in the following section.
+Web-based System Manager remote client provides voicing capability and keyboard accessibility features.